 Fortunately, lately, there is an increased awareness of the importance of taking care of our dog’s teeth.
-I am not going to get into a controversial debate on raw versus commercial food here, nor am I going to try to settle what is the best way to keep your dog’s teeth healthy.
+I will not get into a controversial debate on raw versus commercial food here, nor am I going to try to settle what is the best way to keep your dog’s teeth healthy.
 Let’s leave that for another time.

-What I’m trying to get across here is the impact poor dental care can have on your dog’s overall health.
-I want you to understand that the issue of dental disease goes far beyond ugly looking teeth and bad breath.
+I’m trying to get across here the impact poor dental care can have on your dog’s overall health.
+I want you to understand that the issue of dental disease goes far beyond ugly-looking teeth and bad breath.

 Bad breath can kill!